-Donald Trump May Cost $300 Million To Tax-Payers In One Year
+Donald Trump May Cost Taxpayers $300 Million In One Year

 On the other hand, his frequent trips are also welcomed by the locals as it helps them in growing their market.
 Ed Kassatly, who owns a boutique in the Worth Avenue shopping district stated that Donald Trump will bring more high-end visitors to the community and “is definitely going to help everyone on a high economic scale.”

 Meanwhile, his latest trip to Mar-a-Lago has also been under observation by major publication houses for all the wrong reasons.
-According to the Independent, Donald Trump tweeted about his meeting with senior military figures at Mar-a-Lago resort.
-The president later deleted the said tweet and according to some legal experts, he might have violated the Presidential Records Act.
+According to the Independent, Donald Trump tweeted about his meeting with senior military figures at the Mar-a-Lago resort.
+The president later deleted the tweet, and according to some legal experts, he might have violated the Presidential Records Act.

-According to the publication, the president posted a message on his official Twitter, writing: “Meeting with Generals at Mar-a-Lago in Florida.
+According to the publication, the president posted a message on his official Twitter, writing, “Meeting with Generals at Mar-a-Lago in Florida.
 Very interesting!”

 The message from the president got a lot of coverage among his followers before it was deleted from his social media handle.

 Uhm, any news on why @realDonaldTrump deleted this tweet about meeting with Generals? #POTUS #Trump pic.twitter.com/Qcv0ROYvu2